salbalkus/CausalTables.jl/paper/paper.md

 Y &\sim Normal(A + W, 1)
 \end{align*}`{=tex}

-This SCM can be implemented in `CausalTables` by enumerating the sequence of random variables to be drawn, along with labels of their causal roles, and then randomly sampled:
+This SCM can be implemented in `CausalTables.jl` and randomly sampled by enumerating the sequence of random variables along with labels of their causal roles:

 ::: {.cell execution_count="1"}
 ``` {.julia .cell-code}